 The sight of a waddling wombat always thrills, and these native animals are most likely to make an appearance for the public at dawn and dusk.
 The New South Wales town of Kangaroo Valley, 45km from Kiama, has a thriving bare-nosed (common) wombat population, as well as plenty of other wildlife.

 Once more, the Gippsland region shows it’s a wildlife hotspot.
 On this occasion, Wilsons Promontory National Park is your best bet for wombat watching when in Victoria.

 Located off the beautiful East Coast of Tasmania, Maria Island is the ideal location to peer at wombats.
 Reach Maria Island via a ferry from Triabunna.

 One of the most intriguing Australian animals, short-beaked echidnas reside throughout Australia.
 However, it’s difficult to narrow down particular areas in which they reliably congregate.
 To spot them, you’ll require a fair dose of patience and luck.

 New South Wales’ Murramarang National Park, near Batemans Bay, can be a hotspot in October and November.

 Once more, Kangaroo Island in South Australia offers genuine opportunities to spot echidnas.
-This great destination makes for an excellent diversion along the Capital to Capital touring route.
+This great destination can be found travelling along the Fleurieu Peninsula.